William MacAskill: Personal life

 MacAskill (born Crouch) argued that men should consider changing their last names when they get married.
 He and his now ex-wife, Amanda Askell, changed their last name to "MacAskill", her maternal grandmother's maiden name.
 MacAskill and his former wife authored articles together on topics of ethical debate before their separation in 2015 and later divorce.

 MacAskill has experienced both anxiety and depression.
-Out of concern for animal welfare, he is a vegetarian.
-As of 2022, MacAskill lives in Oxford.
+As of 2022, he lives in Oxford.
+Out of concern for animal welfare, he is vegetarian.